istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 test: yes
 ---

-`istio-cni` is an agent which is used to configure traffic redirection for pods in the mesh.
-It runs as a DaemonSet, on every node, with elevated privileges. `istio-cni` is used by both Istio {{< gloss >}}data plane{{< /gloss >}} modes.
+The Istio {{< gloss="cni" >}}CNI{{< /gloss >}} node agent is used to configure traffic redirection for pods in the mesh.
+It runs as a DaemonSet, on every node, with elevated privileges.
+The CNI node agent is used by both Istio {{< gloss >}}data plane{{< /gloss >}} modes.

-For the {{< gloss >}}sidecar{{< /gloss >}} data plane mode, `istio-cni` is optional.
+For the {{< gloss >}}sidecar{{< /gloss >}} data plane mode, the Istio CNI node agent is optional.
 It removes the requirement of running privileged init containers in every pod in the mesh, replacing that model with a single privileged node agent pod on each Kubernetes node.

-The `istio-cni` agent is **required** in the {{< gloss >}}ambient{{< /gloss >}} data plane mode.
+The Istio CNI node agent is **required** in the {{< gloss >}}ambient{{< /gloss >}} data plane mode.

-This guide is focused on using the `istio-cni` component as an optional part of the sidecar data plane mode.
+This guide is focused on using the Istio CNI node agent as an optional part of the sidecar data plane mode.
 Consult [the ambient docs](/docs/ambient/) for information on using the ambient data plane mode.

-`istio-cni` makes use of the Container Network Interface ([CNI](https://www.cni.dev/)) plugin API to extend the primary CNI already running in your Kubernetes cluster.

 {{< tip >}}
-Note: The `istio-cni` component is not a CNI.
-Among other things, it installs a chained CNI plugin, which is designed to be layered on top of another, previously-installed primary interface CNI, such as [Calico](https://docs.projectcalico.org), or the cluster CNI used by your cloud provider.
+Note: The Istio CNI node agent _does not_ replace your cluster's existing {{< gloss="cni" >}}CNI{{< /gloss >}}.
+Among other things, it installs a _chained_ CNI plugin, which is designed to be layered on top of another, previously-installed primary interface CNI, such as [Calico](https://docs.projectcalico.org), or the cluster CNI used by your cloud provider.
 See [compatibility with CNIs](#compatibility-with-other-cni-plugins) for details.
 {{< /tip >}}

-Follow this guide to install, configure, and use the `istio-cni` component with the sidecar dataplane mode.
+Follow this guide to install, configure, and use the Istio CNI node agent with the sidecar data plane mode.

-## Sidecar traffic redirection without `istio-cni`
+## Sidecar traffic redirection without the Istio CNI node agent

 By default Istio injects an init container, `istio-init`, in pods deployed in the mesh.
 The `istio-init` container sets up the pod network traffic